 A disaster happens and you need to recreate your resources.

-Update the Ark server Config, setting
+Ark server Config, setting

 true.
 This prevents Backup objects from being created or deleted during your Restore process.